akheron/sala/README.rst

 I use a convention of naming directories after services and using ``@username`` as the file name.
 If a service has groups, categories, subservices, etc., I use subdirectories whose names are prefixed with ``+``.
-Of course, you can come up with your own scheme, for example if you want to hide the usernames, too.
+This naming scheme is not enforced by sala, and you can come up with your own scheme, for example if you want to hide the usernames, too.

 To create a new password store, first create an empty directory, change into it, and invoke::